-Proposal 5 ("City and UPAA integrity" This plan was intended to meet the following goals: (1) move the border of D4 further east in Hillsboro; (2) keep Helvetia in D2; (3) minimize the number of splits of urban areas, so that each city has preferably only 1 split/2 commissioners; (4) consider UPAA boundaries; (5) allow D3 to move west; (6) keep Gaston, Forest Grove, Cornelius, and North Plains in the same district.
+Proposal 5 ("City and UPAA integrity" This plan was intended to meet the following goals: (1) move the border of D4 further east in Hillsboro; (2) keep Helvetia in D2; (3) minimize the number of splits of urban

-Proposal 5 boundaries are explicitly drawn to concentrate city populations (and their associated UPAAs) inside of a single commissioner districts.
-Exceptions to this are that Aloha (inside of the Hillsboro UPAA) is maintained in District 1 and that the City of Hillsboro had to be split between commissioner districts in order to maintain balance across the districts.
 These goals were mostly able to be met.
-Beaverton becomes divided between 2 districts (was 3); Hillsboro remains divided between 3 districts (was 3).
+Beaverton is now divided between 2 districts (was 3); Hillsboro remains divided between 3 districts (was 3).
 A fundamental challenge is that Hillsboro, Forest Grove, and Cornelius together are too large for one single district.
 In this implementation, most of the Tanasbourne/Amberglen/Orenco/OHSU areas were moved from D2 to D4, except a small pocket of Tanasbourne.
 The tradeoff is that some southern parts of Hillsboro, south of the Tualatin Valley Highway, are moved into D3.
 D2 gains a more economically and racially diverse swath of Beaverton.